After Supreme Court ruling, can EPA still tackle climate change?

 Reducing the power of executive branch agencies has long been a goal of the conservative legal movement.
 There’s no question that it will now be harder for the EPA to implement emissions regulations.
 Whether the Supreme Court will choose to use its major questions power in other areas remains to be seen.

 “The broader effect is to disempower all agencies, any agency, from acting on an important problem if Congress hasn’t clearly authorized the agency to do that,” says Lisa Heinzerling, a professor at the Georgetown University Law Center and lead author of the winning briefs in Massachusetts v.
-EPA, the 2009 ruling that said EPA can regulate greenhouse gasses.
+EPA, the 2009 ruling that said EPA can regulate greenhouse gases.

 If you’re an agency crafting a major regulation, and “you think [Justice] Brett Kavanaugh, John Roberts, [or] Neil Gorsuch is going to raise his eyebrows at what you’re doing, you might pull your punches regulation-wise,” she adds.